Direct payment and Personal Assistant employment - Coronavirus update

 The use of homemade face coverings are not suitable for use in any care setting.
 Homemade face coverings are only recommended for use in public settings by the public when in confined spaces such as some shops or on public transport.

 All care settings including in your own home, your PA or care provider must have access to sufficient and suitable fluid resistant surgical masks to IIR standard as outlined in the guidance.

 See more information about personal protective equipment (PPE).

 Is my PA or home care agency eligible to receive personal protective equipment (PPE)?

 Yes.
 Your PA is entitled, as an essential worker to personal protective equipment.
-There is a small stock in several locations (101 KB) these are listed on our website.
+Further information about where PPE equipment for Personal Assistants can be obtained can be found on our website.
 Furthermore, if your PA normally receives PPE to support you, this should continue.

 If you procure home care support, your home care company will provide PPE for your home care assistant.